microsoft/vcpkg-docs/vcpkg/users/binarycaching-troubleshooting.md

 ```

 > [!NOTE]
-> The `triplet_abi` entry has three hashes: the hash of the file content of the `x86-windows` triplet, the `windows.cmake` toolchain, and the compiler hash.
-These hashes would change if you decide to target a different platform.
+> The `triplet_abi` entry contains three hashes: the hash of the file content of the `x86-windows` triplet, the `windows.cmake` toolchain, and the compiler hash.
+These hashes would change if you decided to target a different platform.

 ### vcpkg CMake helper functions changes between packages

-Internal vcpkg helper functions like vcpkg_from_github, vcpkg_copy_pdbs, vcpkg_fixup_pkgconfig, etc. are used in the ABI calculation.
-If you are getting new ABI hashes for these ports, this is probably also caused by pulling the latest vcpkg repo.
-This issue will be addressed in a future update when these functions will be separately versioned.
+Internal vcpkg helper functions like vcpkg_from_github, vcpkg_copy_pdbs, vcpkg_fixup_pkgconfig, etc. are a part of computing the final ABI calculation.
+If you are getting new ABI hashes for these helper functions, it is likely because you are pulling the latest vcpkg changes.

 Try the following:
 - Pin the vcpkg catalog to a specific commit.
 If you are cloning vcpkg, run `git checkout [commit_id]` or add vcpkg as a submodule in your project.
-Because the ABI hash is calculated from both scripts and ports in the vcpkg repository, pulling the latest changes will likely cause frequent rebuilds.
+Since the ABI hash is calculated from both scripts and ports in the vcpkg repository, pulling the latest changes will likely cause frequent rebuilds.

-> [!NOTE]
-> Setting the `builtin-baseline` is not sufficient.

 ### Files used to build your library (`portfile.cmake`, `*.patch`, or `vcpkg.json`) change between runs

-This usually means the baseline of your libraries is not fixed.
-Frequently, the problem occurs when you clone the latest repository from vcpkg, which will pull in the updated baseline of libraries.
+This indicates the baseline of your libraries is not fixed and that you are fetching `HEAD` from the vcpkg repository.

 Try the following:
 - Pin the vcpkg catalog to a specific commit.
 If you are cloning vcpkg, run `git checkout [commit_id]` or add vcpkg as a submodule in your project.
 Because the ABI hash is calculated from both scripts and ports in the vcpkg repository, pulling the latest changes will likely cause frequent rebuilds.